-The rubric was changed as a recommendation from the 2020 assessment.
-Where we were using two different rubrics, it has been combined from the AAC&U Information Literacy and Problem Solving rubrics.
-In Spring 2022, the criteria of 80% scored 3 or higher of each category, so it was met in all four categories.
-In fact, all four categories received 100% in mastery and proficient levels combined.
 Lessons learned from previous assessment that classroom scaffolding and scaffolding by the Library Faculty can be extremely helpful in giving students effective strategies for evaluating and collecting peer reviewed resources.
 This scaffolding includes understanding how to properly cite, search, and use APA format.
 It is important that this scaffolding is very intentional and developed throughout the program.
-Changes were made to the curriculum by adding a Research Basics course.
+The recommendation will be to continue to scaffold each aspect of this signature assignment.
+Spring 2024, we will incorporate turning in a draft and a consultation with the professor if needed.